B34nB01z/b34nb01z-ctfpad/README.md

 `docker pull lucebac/ctfpad`

 # Run
-It is recommended to use `docker-compose` to run an manage this container.
+It is recommended to use `docker-compose` to run and manage this container.
 An example compose file is provided below.

 # Config
 ```yml